sw-joelmut/BotBuilder-Samples/samples/java_springboot/51.teams-messaging-extensions-action/README.md

 1. Selecting the **Create Card** command from the Compose Box command list.
 The parameters dialog will be displayed and can be submitted to initiate the card creation within the Messaging Extension code.
 2. Selecting the **Share Message** command from the Message command list.
-3. Selecting the **FetchRoaster** command from the Message command list. *Even though this action is being shown on the contextual menu, it's not implemnted and is expected to fail.*
+3. Selecting the **FetchRoster** command from the Message command list. *Even though this action is being shown on the contextual menu, it's not implemented and is expected to fail.*

 ## Deploy the bot to Azure